CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 ##### *Editr*

 `editr` is the `edit` command for reminders.
-It works similar to the `edit` command, with the same fuzzy searching mechanism which searches for a reminder by its note.
+It works similar to the `edit` command, with the same earching mechanism which searches for a reminder by its note.
 However, since both the time and note fields are compulsory, you will not be able to remove any of the fields.

 *Format:*

-`editr KEYWORDS [t/TIME] [n/NOTE]`
+`editr KEYWORD... [t/TIME] [n/NOTE...]`

 *Examples:*

 ```
 * Setting a reminder for the event 'house warming' with the note 'buy groceries'.
-> remind house warming t/2016-10-16 07:00am n/buy groceries
+> remind house warming t/tomorrow 7.00am n/buy groceries

 * Changing the time of a reminder with note.
-> editr buy groceries t/2016-10-16 06:00am
+> editr buy groceries t/tomorrow 6:00am
 ```

 #### Renaming Tags